billba/topical/README.md

 * you can choose to write Dialog logic as either a waterfall or a standard message loop
 * you invoke the dialog stack from your main message loop, which means the confusing triggers/scorables concepts from v3 have been eliminated

-However the pattern is the same as v3.x: the current activity is routed directly to the current dialog (the one at the top of the stack).
-This means that each dialog doesn't have a chance to make decisions about how to an activity, including whether to dispatch it to a child.
+However, the pattern is the same as v3.x: the current activity is routed directly to the current dialog (the one at the top of the stack).
+This means that each dialog doesn't have a chance to make decisions about how to respond to an activity, including whether to dispatch it to a child.
 That, and the fact that you are limited to a stack of dialogs (instead of a tree), means that you are very limited in the types of conversational flow that you can implement.

 The *Topics* pattern was designed to solve these problems.